 - (1) Business property.
-Tangible personal property that is used by the taxpayer in connection with a business or for the production of income and is either capitalized by the taxpayer for tax purposes under the Code.
-Code or depreciable property the taxpayer elected to expense under section 179 of the Code.
+Tangible personal property that is used by the taxpayer in connection with a business or for the production of income and is capitalized by the taxpayer for tax purposes under the Code.
 The term does not include, however, a luxury passenger automobile taxable under section 4001 of the Code or a watercraft used principally for entertainment and pleasure outings for which no admission is charged. - (2) Cost.
-Defined in section 179 of the Code. - (3) Purchase.
+Defined Determined pursuant to regulations adopted under section 1012 of the Code, subject to the limitation on cost provided in section 179 of the Code. - (3) Purchase.
 Defined in section 179 of the Code.